momuno/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_cbor_c2d_telemetry_twin_sample/readme.md

     A property named `device_count` is supported for this sample.

-    Select your device's "Device Twin" tab in the Azure Portal of your IoT Hub.
-Add one of the avilable desired properties along with a corresponding value of the supported value type to the `desired` section of the JSON.
-Select "Save" to update the twin document and send the desired property twin message to the device.
-The IoT Hub will translate the twin JSON into CBOR for the device to consume.
+    To send a device twin desired property message, select your device's "Device Twin" tab in the Azure Portal of your IoT Hub.
+Add one of the avilable desired properties along with a corresponding value of the supported value type to the `desired` section of the twin JSON.
+Select "Save" to update the twin document and send the twin message to the device.
+The IoT Hub will translate the twin JSON into CBOR for the device to consume and decode.

     ```json
     "properties": {